Ultra-Light Pion and Baryon WIMPzilla Dark Matter: ULP Halos and Boson Stars

 \section{ULP Halos and Boson Stars}

 We now consider cosmological and astrophysical implications of our model.
 A striking feature of ultra-light bosonic dark matter candidates is the existence of self-gravitating soliton solutions.
 In the context of fuzzy dark matter, with $m \sim 10^{-22}$ eV, these solitons are on cosmological scales, forming the core of dark matter halos.
 For larger masses, such as the benchmark QCD axion mass $m\sim10^{-5}$ eV, the soliton solutions instead correspond to boson stars, which have their own signatures, such as gravitational waves.
 In both cases, the soliton solutions can be described in terms of wavefuntion, corresponding to the non-relativistic limit of the scalar field.
 The resulting equations of motion are Schrodinger and Poisson equations.
+For a discussion of the allowed mass range and constraints, see \cite{Bar:2021kti}.

 We seek to construct such soliton solutions in the context of ULP dark matter.
 To do so, we first decompose the charged pions $\pi_{\pm}$ into real components, as

 and take the non-relativistic limit of $\pi^{0,1,2}$ as